Appian Named a Leader in Everest Group's Low-code Technology Providers in Insurance PEAK Matrix® Assessment 2023

 MCLEAN, Va., Feb.
-13, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) announced today that it is named a Leader in the Everest Group insurance technology report, Low-code Technology Providers in Insurance PEAK Matrix® Assessment 2023.
-The report analyzes 21 low-code insurance providers across multiple evaluation dimensions, including:
+14, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) announced today that it is named a Leader in the Everest Group insurance technology report, Low-code Technology Providers in Insurance PEAK Matrix® Assessment 2023.
+The report analyses 21 low-code insurance providers across multiple evaluation dimensions, including:

 - Vision and capability to deliver products successfully.